 Everyday Household Sensory Play

-This is secretly the same premise when taking everyday items from home to make recycled products for school.
+This is secretly the same premise when taking everyday household items from home to make recycled products for school.

 It is cheap, already available items, and just being creative in more ways than one, but in a sensory style.
+Busy moms love these sensory play ideas since they are so accessible.

 10. Paper Towel Tube Rolling